Apply Now arrow

 Hard Money Loans

-Eligibility for a commercial property loan can vary by lender but usually includes:
+Eligibility for a commercial property loan varies by lender but generally you can expect the following:

-• Debt-Service Coverage Ratio (DSCR): This measures your ability to repay debt.
+• Debt-Service Coverage Ratio (DSCR): This is a measure of your ability to service debt.
 Most lenders require a DSCR of at least 1.25.

 How to Assess Your Eligibility

-Start by reviewing your credit score.
-A higher credit score increases your chances of securing a loan for real estate with favorable terms.
-Aim for a score of 680 or higher, but note that lenders may require a score of 700 or above for commercial loans.
-If your score is lower, pay down any existing debt and correct any errors on your credit report.
+Start by obtaining your credit report and reviewing your credit score.
+A higher credit score increases your chances of securing a loan with favorable terms.
+Aim for a score of 680 or higher, but note that some lenders may require a score of 700 or above for commercial loans.
+If your score is lower, take steps to improve it, such as paying down existing debt, correcting any errors on your credit report, and avoiding new credit inquiries.

 Analyze Your Business Financials